 - Educational/functional diversity, or any other forms of individual differences in team/org compositions

 Lena is a Senior Lecturer in the School of Management at RMIT University.
 She teaches and researches in areas of work psychology and organisational behaviour, with a particular focus on personality, employee proactivity, leadership, and diversity management.
 She also has over 10 years of consulting experience on a wide range of areas, including leadership training and development, psychometric testing, talent assessment and management, among others.
-Lena has authored over 30 international journal articles, book chapters, and commissioned reports for government and industry, and has attracted over $600,000 external grants from government and industry.
-Currently, Lena is working on a number of projects funded by the Victoria’s Department of Premier and Cabinet and Queensland Mental Health Commission in the area of leadership and organisational capability development.
+Lena has authored over 40 international journal articles, book chapters, and commissioned reports for government and industry.
+Her work has appeared in top-tier journals such as the Journal of Applied Psychology and Annual Review of Organisational Psychology and Organisational Behaviour.
+She currently sits on the editorial board of Human Relations and Applied Psychology: An International Review.
+Lena works closely with government and industry and has attracted approximately $1 million external grants from funding partners including, National Mental Health Commission, Queensland Mental Health Commission, Victoria’s Department of Premier and Cabinet, Wesfarmers, BHP Billiton, among others.

 The research identified multiple problems negatively affecting the stability, quality and sustainability of disability support workers’ jobs.

 Prospects for Decent Work and Gender Equality in Frontline Care Work This project critically examines regulatory strategies to improve the quality of jobs held by

 This project is investigating the outcomes of cash-for-care reforms for care workers.

 Informal Care, Social Protection and Gender: Policy Implications for Countries in the WHO Western Pacific Region